How To Gain Weight

 How Much Do I Need To Eat To Gain Weight?

 We kind of already answered this question.
 See that formula above?
 To gain weight of any kind (muscle or fat) you must eat more calories than your consume.
+But how will you know how many calories you should eat?
+After all, everyone is different, and the amount of calories I need to eat to gain weight may not be the same amount of calories that you need to eat to gain weight.

 The trick is knowing how many calories your body consumes.
 There is a term for this number, it’s called the Total Daily Energy Expenditure (TDEE).
 A TDEE is the amount of energy (calories) that a person’s body burns throughout a single day.